 Although the action alternatives could streamline environmental reviews for ROW applications within the proposed corridors, the corridor designations are not authorization for any ground-disturbing activities.
 Indirect socioeconomic impacts could result from corridor designations in the future if the BLM were to receive ROW applications for proposed projects within the designated corridors.
-Because the specifics of potential future pipeline development within the designated corridors (e.g., the number of pipelines, their length and locations) are unknown, future indirect impacts associated with pipeline development within the designated corridor cannot be estimated.
+Because the specifics of potential future pipeline development within the designated corridors (e.g., the number of pipelines, their length and locations) are unknown, future indirect impacts associated with pipeline development within the designated corridors (e.g., the number of pipelines, their length and locations) are unknown, future indirect impacts associated with pipeline development within the designated corridor (e.g., the number of pipelines) are unknown.